List of national parks of Canada

-As of July 2024, there are 38 national parks, 10 national park reserves, and one national urban park, covering an area of approximately 343377 sqkm, or about 3.3% of the total land area of Canada, and representing 31 of its 39 natural regions.
+As of July 2024, there are 37 national parks and 11 national park reserves, covering an area of approximately 343377 sqkm, or about 3.3% of the total land area of Canada, and representing 31 of its 39 natural regions.
 There is at least one park located in every one of the nation's 13 provinces and territories.
 Parks Canada reported attendance of 15,449,249 at all national parks and reserves in 2016–17, including over four million visits to the busiest park (Banff) and only two persons at the least-visited park (Tuktut Nogait).
 Parks Canada additionally manages three National Marine Conservation Areas (NMCAs), a single NMCA Reserve, and the country's lone National Landmark.
 The Canada National Parks Act also allows for recognition of National Historic Sites that commemorate events, landmarks, or objects of national importance, and which may include similar levels of protection and administration as national parks.
 Feasibility studies are underway to establish further national parks in unrepresented regions.